Why the Journey Map?

 By 2016 funding had been provided by Alberta Health for the development of a Community Mental Health Action Plan.
 Sitting at the picnic table is the Leadership Team that made this happen.
-The United Way of the Alberta Capital Region and City of Edmonton Colleagues, Jean and Dean who cochaired this process, our project Lead David, our Project Manager Kahn and Tammy, our Evaluation and Research Consultant.
 This Steering Committee brought together all the former recommendations and drafted the Community Mental Health Action Plan.
 They identified cochairs for three additional Leadership Teams and later that year launch the Community Mental Health Action Plan.
 The new tree being planted symbolizes the birth of a new mental health system of supports and services.

 Nurturing and developing the recommendations that came forward took a lot of energy, development and care as evidenced by the gardeners in the next phase of this journey.
 The signposts indicate the fact that the Steering Committee, Evidence Foundation Leadership Team, Service Delivery Leadership Team and the System Integration Leadership Team all took responsibility for goals and objectives outlined in the Community Mental Health Action Plan.